sharwell/ha-tea-timer/docs/troubleshooting.md

   you need guaranteed extensions, tap a little earlier or increase your increment duration to add more runway.

+## Paused but remaining time unknown

+- **Symptom:** The card announces “Remaining time is unknown while paused” when you try to extend or resume.
+- **Diagnosis:** Home Assistant did not report a `remaining` value for the paused timer, and the compatibility helper value is missing or blank.
+When native pause is available the card waits for Home Assistant to report the remaining seconds.
+In compatibility mode you must provide an `input_text` helper named `input_text.<timer_slug>_paused_remaining` (for example `input_text.kitchen_tea_paused_remaining`).
+- **Fix:** Wait for the paused entity to report `remaining`, or add/update the helper entity so it stores the latest paused seconds.
+The card resumes normal operation as soon as the value is available.

+## Pause service not available

+- **Symptom:** Attempting to pause displays “Couldn’t pause the timer.
+Please try again.” or the Pause button never appears.
+- **Diagnosis:** Your Home Assistant build does not expose the `timer.pause` service.
+The card falls back to compatibility mode when an `input_text.<timer_slug>_paused_remaining` helper exists, but it hides the control when neither native pause nor the helper is available.
+- **Fix:** Update Home Assistant to a version that supports `timer.pause`, or create the helper entity described above and ensure the Tea Timer Card can read and write it.
+Lovelace reloads pick up the new helper automatically.

 ## “Cannot add more time” after several extends

 - **Symptom:** The card announces “Cannot add more time.” even though the timer is running.
 - **Diagnosis:** The configuration includes `maxExtendS` and the total added seconds reached that cap.
 - **Fix:** Wait for the brew to finish or restart the timer.
 Increase `maxExtendS` if you need more head room for extensions, or remove the option for an unlimited top-up.

+## Pause pressed as the timer finished

+- **Symptom:** Sometimes the brew finishes instead of pausing (or vice-versa) when you click Pause at the last moment.
+- **Diagnosis:** Pause requests issued within a few hundred milliseconds of zero race against the authoritative `timer.finished` event.
+Home Assistant decides which action wins based on the entity’s final state.
+- **Fix:** The card announces the winning outcome (“Timer paused.” or “Tea is ready!”).
+If you routinely cut it close, add a little buffer to your brew or extend earlier.

 ## Automations not firing